Fourth Annual Minds Matter Benefit Supports Brain Tumor Research, Programs

 Actress, comedienne and television producer Bonnie Hunt will be honored at the event for her longtime support of NBTI and commitment to raising brain tumor awareness.
 The evening will be emceed by Kathy Brock, anchor for ABC-7 Chicago News, and musical entertainment will be provided by Gentlemen of Leisure.
 Guests will have the opportunity to bid during a live auction that features items including vacation packages to Mexico and California, a golf and vacation package to Los Angeles, suite packages to a White Sox or Cubs game, and a party catered by celebrity chef Missy Robbins, executive chef at New York’s A Voce.
 Tickets may also be purchased for the "Best of Live" raffle, which provides the opportunity to win select auction items without being the highest bidder.

 Individual dinner tickets are $300 per person.
-Learn more about available sponsorship opportunities at the Northwestern Brain Tumor Institute.
+A number of sponsorship opportunities are also available.
+To purchase tickets, view or learn more about sponsorships, visit Northwestern Brain Tumor Institute or call 312.503.0764.
 Money raised will benefit research and programs at NBTI.

 NBTI is a comprehensive program which merges clinical research with medical and surgical treatment for brain and spinal tumor patients.
 The Institute offers state-of-the-art clinical care while also providing the resources and support necessary for patients and their families to meet the challenges of living with a brain tumor.
 To learn more about NBTI, call 1.855.695.NBTI (6284).